Memcys/Fermi-GRB-Analysis/docs/_build/html/_sources/data.rst.txt

 GBM TTE Data
 ------------

 This project does not perform a GBM analysis.
-There are, however, some *dirty* scripts that try to do such an anlysis, which assumes that GBM TTE FITS files for a certain GRB be located under its GRB directory.
-For example, - data/fits/ - 080916/ - criteria.csv - info.csv - L200408135242F357373F23_PH00.fits - L200408135242F357373F23_SC00.fits - TTE/ - glg_tte_b0_bn080916009_v01.fit - glg_tte_b1_bn080916009_v01.fit -
+There are, however, the reference time is choosen as the *trigger time* of GBM, and some *dirty* scripts that try to do such an anlysis, which assumes that GBM TTE FITS files for a certain GRB be located under its GRB directory.
+For example,
+- data/fits/ - 080916/ - criteria.csv - info.csv -
+L200408135242F357373F23_PH00.fits - L200408135242F357373F23_SC00.fits -
+TTE/ - glg_tte_b0_bn080916009_v01.fit - glg_tte_b1_bn080916009_v01.fit -
 glg_tte_n0_bn080916009_v01.fit - … - glg_tte_nb_bn080916009_v01.fit - …